 How to Photograph Waterfalls Summary: Set shutter at 1/20 or slower if you have a tripod to give the effect of flowing water rather than freezing the motion.

 - I currently shoot with an Olympus OMD Em5 Mark II often with an Olympus 14-150mm lens.
 Its mirrorless technology is a lighter weight, and I am thrilled with the image quality.

 - Sarah shoots with an older version of the Canon 700D.

 - I prefer a Variable Neutral Density Adjustable Filter with the tripod to allow a slower shutter speed.

 - I use Adobe Lightroom for organising, storing, and editing my photos.

-If you found these tips on how to photograph waterfalls useful, please pin this to Pinterest:
+If you found these tips on how to photograph waterfalls useful, please pin this on Pinterest:

 Want more travel photo tips?

-Check out my latest ebook of easy travel photo tips.
+Check out my latest ebook for easy travel photo tips.
 You can download a free copy.
 You will also receive our newsletter offering more tips and blog highlights.